mcanearm/wingspan/README.md

 # Wingspan Stat Tracker and Model Estimator

 I am an avid Wingspan player.
-My wife and I in had a tradition at a previous home that each Saturday, we would rotate our couch to face outside.
-Directly in front of the window was a magnolia tree from which we hung two birdfeeders.
+My wife and I had a tradition at a previous home that each Saturday, we would rotate our couch to face outside.
+Directly in front of our living room window was a magnolia tree from which we hung two birdfeeders.
 We would make coffee and watch chickadees, tufted titmouses, cardinals, blue jays, sparrows, house finches, goldfinches, and squirrels all feed from our birdfeeders while we played Wingspan.

 Uncontent with simply enjoying these beautiful memories, I instead decided it would be fun to track our scores from our games and see which strategies are optimal.
-Despite relatively simple rules, there is an incredible amount of variety and strategy to the game, and so given the wins and losses between the two of us (and guests at other points), we can set up a simplified Bayesian to estimate which strategies are best for which expansions.
+Despite relatively simple rules, there is an incredible amount of variety and strategy to the game, and so given the wins and losses between the two of us (and guests at other points), we can set up a simplified Bayesian model to estimate which strategies are best for which expansions.
 The game proceeds as follows (in broad strokes):

 1) You have 26 turns over the course of the game.
 In four rounds, you start with 8 turns, then 7, then 6, and finally 5.